Green Meadows Golf Course Review

 If Green Meadows was my local course, I would happily play it multiple times a week.
-If you’re outside the area, however, I don’t think it’s worth a special trip.
-Green Meadows would, however, be a great course for an outing.
+Green Meadows would be a great course for an outing.

 The Green Meadows golf course review was first published April 15, 2020 from notes and photos taken on a round played in the summer of 2019.
 For more of Golfblogger’s Michigan Golf Course Reviews, follow the previous link.